YixiuJiang/RobotMove/README.md

 ANZ toy robot code test
 ======
 This is a simple spring boot app to simulate toy robot movement.
-Currently it only support CSV input and output.
+Currently it only support file input and output.
 Please check [requirement.md](./requirement.md) for requirements.

 ##Prerequirement